devRael1/discordjs-antispam/README.md

      * Add custom word to the list for a guild
      * You can also use Array of words to add multiple words at once
      * e.g: antiSpam.addWords(['bad word', 'good word', 'bad word 2', 'good word 2'], message.guild.id);
+     * return true if added or false if not added
      */
     const addWord = await antiSpam.addWords('bad word', message.guild.id);